Fashion and clothing in the Philippines: Baro't Saya

+María Clara Dress

-Being the capital which is also located in the lowland christian Urban area, Manila people often wore more elaborate version of Baro't Saya with wide full skirts rather than the simple skirt.
-Throughout the 17th–18th century, this clothing also became popular to the upper and middle class Filipinos from other parts of the country, mostly urban areas such as Cebu, Iloilo, Negros Occidental and many more.
-Today, it is now known as the Maria Clara gown which represents the Spanish colonial history of the country as well as the aristocracy of the Filipino people.
+Being the capital which is also located in the lowland Christian urban area, women in Manila often wore more elaborate versions of Baro't Saya with fuller skirts and richer fabrics.
+Throughout the 17th to 18th centuries, this clothing also became popular with upper and middle class inhabitants of other parts of the country, mostly urban areas such as Cebu, Iloilo, Negros Occidental and many more.
+Today, this particular form is known as the María Clara gown representative of the colonial-era aristocracy.

-During the American period, the design drastically changed from a wide full skirt to a more modern look and then again changed into the current Filipiniana popularized by Imelda Marcos in the 1960s.
-Men wore barong tagalog but with also a more elaborate and intricate designs.
+During the American period, the design drastically changed from a wide skirts to trendier cuts and silhouettes, becoming the unified terno popularized by former First Lady Imelda Marcos in the 1960s.